Thomas Preston (monk): Life

 Born in Shropshire, Preston studied in the English College, Rome, where he was taught by Gabriel Vasquez.
 He joined the Benedictine Order at Monte Cassino in 1590.
 Following the decree granted by the Inquisition and confirmed by Clement VIII in 1602 for a mission to the Benedictines in England, Preston and Anselm Beech were sent to England in the spring of 1603.
-They landed at Great Yarmouth and made contact with Sigebert Buckley, last survivor of the monks of St. Peter, Westminster, who had recently been released from imprisonment in Framlingham.
+They landed at Great Yarmouth and made contact with Sigebert Buckley, last survivor of the monks of Westminster Abbey, who had recently been released from imprisonment in Framlingham.
 They lived with Buckley, who by letters of 1607 and 1609 granted and confirmed to them authority to admit brethren to membership of the monastery and Congregation of which he had been the only surviving representative.
 To Preston, already the superior of the English of the Congregation of Monte Cassino, he entrusted the care of the English Congregation.
 Buckley died in 1610.
 Meanwhile, Preston had been indicted as a priest, and was soon afterwards imprisoned.

 Expelled from England three years later, he took part at Rheims in the negotiations for the union of the English monks of Monte Cassino, Valladolid, and the old English Congregation.
 He returned to England and was again imprisoned, first in The Clink in Southwark, and later in Croydon Palace of the Archbishop of Canterbury.

 Preston passed much of the rest of his life in prison.
 He died in The Clink prison, 5 April 1640.
 In one prison or another he wrote, under the assumed name of Widdrington, several works treating of the oath of allegiance.
 Preston "evermore disowned" the books written under the name of Widdrington, but there is no doubt that he was the author of them.
 Towards the end of his life, however, he seems to have altered his views, or at any rate to have made full submission on the question of the oath to the authorities of Rome.